sim0njo/docu/docs/Phc2Mqtt.md

 - If you don't have the OLED display, you can press the <b>WIFI</b> button.
-Now the last number of the IP address (192.168.0.x) will be reported by means of the red and blue leds as follows: blue LED will light for 1s, after that the red LED will blink to report the hundreds, next blue LED lights for 1s and
+Now the last number of the IP address (192.168.0.x) will be reported by means of the red and blue leds as follows: blue LED will light for 1s, after that the red LED will blink to report the hundreds, next blue LED lights for 1s and the red LED will blink to report the tens, finally blue LED lights for 1s and the red LED blinks to report the units.
 ```
 example : IP-address = 192.168.0.125